-Two channel systems measuring one eye horizontally and vertically are also available.
 The new compact lightweight Goggle Assembly is used for spontaneous, positional, Hallpike, and rotational testing and for monitoring nystagmus during canalith repositioning.
 The patient is in complete darkness, providing a nonfixating environment with the eyes open.

 Other manufacturers have designed complicated software systems that require continuous interaction and calibrations between tests.
 Their impressive software design has done very little in the way of streamlining the test procedures for the technician and patients.
 Our systems are more efficient and time saving as a result of a faster testing software interface.

 The user-friendly Windows-based software program provides the fastest and most accurate results in the industry.
 Other manufacturers have designed complicated software that does not deliver the fast and accurate results that the patients and clinicians desire.
 The Balance+Plus Videonystagmogrpahy (VNG) System delivers more efficient results in a short amount of time.

 With new Diagnostic VNG Software for Windows, the Leaders of Videonystagmography have done it again...
 The fastest testing software package available for VNG.

 How does the Balance+Plus Fall Assessment System benefit patients and physicians?